 How to Report Concerns to Your Study Team

 If you are experiencing medical problems, please communicate with your study team.
-You can also contact the Human Research Protection Program for help:
+You may contact the University of Pennsylvania’s Institutional Review Board (IRB) at the number below for help if:

-• Have general questions about research or your rights
+• You want general information or have general questions about research or your rights;

-• Want advice about how to communicate with the study team
+• You want advice on how to communicate with the research team;

-• Have communicated with the study team, but they have not been able to help you
+• You have communicated with the research team, and they have not been able to help you.

 If you contact the HRPP, they will take every precaution to maintain your confidentiality.
 If you report a problem, they might need to reveal your name or other information about you to investigate the problem.
 A representative from the HRPP will contact you before revealing information about you.